thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

     to compare against existing values.
   - [gg-config-write-params-3.2] If the value is older than an existing key it would overwrite, then the old value is kept instead.
+  - [gg-config-write-params-3.3] If not provided, the current time is used.

 ### Response